 Native to South America, principally Chile.
-Wind tolerant, clean looking, with glossy leaves.
-Clusters of flowers in summer and fall (nearly year-round in mild climates).
-May freeze badly at 10° to 15°F/-12° to –9°C, but will recover quickly.
-Will take direct coastal conditions and coastal winds.
-Tolerant of most soils but damaged by high alkalinity.
-Drought tolerant, but look better with regular water.
-Prune taller ones by removing one-third of old wood each year after bloom, cutting to the base; or shape into multitrunked trees.
+These fast-growing plants look good year-round in a border or as a screen.
+They have handsome, glossy leaves; foliage of some exudes a resinous fragrance.
+Clusters of small (to 1-in.) flowers appear in summer and fall (nearly year-round in mild climates).
+Plants may freeze badly at 10°F to 15°F (–12°C to –9°C) but will recover quickly.
+They stand up to coastal conditions and high winds, and grow in most soils, except those that are highly alkaline.
+Prune taller types by removing one-third of old wood each year after bloom, cutting to the base; or shape into multitrunked trees.
 Tip-pinch smaller kinds to keep them compact.
-Can be sheared as hedges, but this may sacrifice some bloom.
-Fast growing; good screen plants.
-Attractive to bees.
-Foliage of some exudes resinous fragrance.Escallonia x langleyensis
+They can be sheared as formal hedges, but this may sacrifice some bloom.Escallonia x langleyensis

 This hybrid of Escallonia rubra and Escallonia virgata grows to 5 ft. tall and wide, tends to sprawl.
 Pink buds give rise to white flowers.